PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Introduction

 In this paper, we propose a multimodal embedded model for predicting extreme price movements of Bitcoin and evaluate the impact of different modalities, including tweets represented through finBERT context embeddings.
 A new dataset is released consisting of tweets as well as candlestick data, related asset prices (Ethereum and Gold) and a selection of technical indicators from 1 January 2015 until 31 May 2021.
 In an ablation study, we explore the influence of different multimodal data.
-Finally, we show the usefulness of the model by proposing a simple trading strategy which was backtested with different predictive thresholds to optimally control risk exposure.
+The model and dataset is made available online\footnote{\url{https://github.com/AMAAI-Lab/PreBit}}.
+In this research, we treat price prediction as a classification problem, whereby we predict next-day extreme price movements (up/down 2 or 5\%), this way, our predictions can be directly embedded in a trading strategy.
+The proposed (simple) trading strategy was backtested with different predictive thresholds to optimally control risk exposure.

 The next section provides a review of related literature.
 In Section~\ref{sec:dataset}, we describe the PreBit dataset in more detail.
 The proposed models are explained in the next section, followed by our experimental setup in Section~\ref{sec:experiment}.
 Finally, in Section~\ref{sec:experiments}, the results from the experiments are discussed followed by a conclusion.